daecepi/JobsityChallengesThirdSchool/ChallengesWeek7/README.md

 - Both projects are ready to run in parallel

 ## TO DO's (for this week can be seen in each separate README)
+[/] Add more security for endpoint (error handling)
+[ ] PUt arrows to change books next to the book component [ ] pass props to change the behaviour of redirecting (using the callback of the setState method) [ ] includu page count
+[ ] fixing images responsiveness